 Having a waterproof phone case is without a doubt one of the most useful accessories you’ll need in Hawaii.
 You don’t want the water to get in your phone in everyday situations, let alone when you’re traveling and need it the most.

 It doesn’t matter if you spend your day on the beach or in the mountains.
-Hawaii is one of the wettest places on the planet.
+Hawaii is one of the wettest places on the planet, and I found this helpful to have when exploring north shore Oahu.

 Rain is a constant occurrence, and you always run the risk of damaging your phone.
 With a waterproof case, you not only protect your phone, but you’ll also have the possibility of taking photos and videos underwater.

 Believe me, you don’t want to miss the chance to take pictures of colorful fish underwater.
 Don’t forget to put one on your Hawaii trip packing list.